Scattering of Evanescent Particles: Coherent states and the action of observables

 \section{Coherent states and the action of observables}

-In order to describe the quantization of observables it is convenient to use \emph{coherent states}.
+In order to describe the quantization of observables, it is convenient to use \emph{coherent states}.
 The latter are obtained by acting with exponentiated creation operators on the vacuum state, and they generate a dense subspace of the Hilbert space.
-In usual (canonical) Kähler quantization, coherent states are labeled by elements of the phase space and behave in many ways as approximations of the respective classical phase space element.
+In usual Kähler quantization, coherent states are labeled by elements of the phase space and behave in many ways as approximations of the respective classical phase space element.
 This is true also on the hypercylinder in the propagating sector.
 In the evanescent sector, the coherent states are labeled instead by elements of the $\alpha$-twisted phase space.
 Here, a good understanding of the classical-quantum correspondence is still lacking.
-Thus, a coherent state $\coh_\xi\in\cH_R$ is labeled by an element of $\xi\in L_R^{\text{p}}\oplus L_R^{\text{e},\alpha}$.
+Thus, a coherent state $\coh_\xi\in\cH_R$ is labeled by an element of $\xi\in L_R^{\Lp}\oplus L_R^{\Le,\alpha}$.
+It may be obtained as,

+Here, $\coh_0$ is the vacuum state and at the same time the coherent state associated to the null vector.
 The inner product between coherent states is,

 In the following we will also consider \emph{normalized} coherent states, given by,